paul-breen/xcsv/README.md

 ## Extended CSV format

 * Extended header section of parseable atttributes, introduced by '#'.
-* Header row of variable and units for each column.
+* Header row of variable name and units for each column.
 * Data rows.

 ### Example